toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 - How to set up Map view and access geo location
 - How to update Map view and move with animation

+### Week 9

+- How to solve error from loading cache image by wrapping in DispatchQueue.main.async
+- How to size a sub view by adding .frame(width:, height:)

 ## Changelog

 ### Milestone 1